pythonkenyard/mkvtagger/README.md

 TVDB                                     : 421055

 ## Note the fields added
-Movie name                               : Sarah.Beenys.Little.House.Big.Plans.S01E01.1080p.mkv - this will match the file title
+Movie name                               : Sarah.Beenys.Little.House.Big.Plans.S01E01.1080p.mkv
-Track name/Position                      : 01 -this is the episode number
+Track name/Position                      : 01
-Track name/Total                         : 6 -this is the total episodes in the folder (how many in the season)
+Track name/Total                         : 6
-IMDB                                     : tt21030356 -this is the imdb tag
+IMDB                                     : tt21030356
-TMDB                                     : tv/204005 -this is the tmdb tag
+TMDB                                     : tv/204005
-TVDB                                     : 421055 -this is the tvdb tag
+TVDB                                     : 421055

+File has movie name added which will match the file title
+track position is the episode, track total is the total amount of files in the folder (so only use stag.py for complete season packs)
+imdb tag, tmdb tag, tvdb tag